 Where data processing is likely to result in a high risk to individuals (eg they risk being denied work opportunities), you must conduct a Data protection impact assessment (DPIA).
 Where intrusive action is unavoidable, think of ways to manage and reduce the impact.
 Provide written instructions to those involved, as a record of the steps taken.

-Putting a data protection and data security policy in place in your organisation can ensure that you follow a set process which gives confidence to employees and clients alike and helps avoid any potential claims.
+Putting a Data protection and data security policy in place in your organisation helps ensure that you follow a set process that gives confidence to employees and clients alike and helps avoid any potential claims.